 - Change in the way your teeth fit together when teeth touch teeth

-If you’re experiencing signs of a jaw problem, call our Cherry Hill, Gibbsboro, Haddon Heights, Linwood, or Runnemede dental office to schedule an appointment.
+If you’re experiencing signs of a jaw problem, call our Cherry Hill, Gibbsboro, Haddon Heights, Linwood dental offices to schedule an appointment.
 We’ll review your symptoms and discuss the best treatment to help relieve the pain and annoyance of a locked jaw.